Tush5363/walmart_sales_project_using_python_and_sql/README.md

 Create new fields like total_amount for enhanced analysis

 3. Load Data into PostgreSQL
-Use sqlalchemy and psycopg2 to connect to PostgreSQL
+Use SQLAlchemy and psycopg2 to connect to PostgreSQL

 Create appropriate tables and insert cleaned data